user-T5MvQ7Hg9q/reQu3Hz230/TTRPG/Untitled.md

 The prince is there.

+It has been a week when the dragon attacked, and everything changed.
+Carnage and screaming, and the suffering that came after.

+The dragon Verrathrax controlling the city by implanting his teeth and claws inside the hearts of everything he captures.
+Corrupting them into his Dragon Defiler minions.

+You are the last remaining rebellion within the city

 Scenes
 Crossing the city (Pools of Lava.
-Desperate villagers.)
+Desperate villagers.
+2D10)

 Locations